Brett-Kennedy/FeatureSelection_-Experimental-/README.md

         Set True for metrics where higher scores are better, such as MCC, F1, R2, etc. Set False for metrics where lower scores are better, such as MAE, MSE, etc.

+    previous_results: dataframe
+        The dataframe returned by a previous execution.
+Passing this allows us to continue searching for a stronger set of features for more iterations.

     Returns: dataframe listing each feature set tested, the number of features, and the score on the validation set.
 If a penalty was provided, this also returns, for each feature set tested, the score with penalty.

 ## Installation